ICIJ/datashare-tarentula/README.md

   --wait-for-completion / --no-wait-for-completion
-                                        Create a Elasticsearch task to perform the updateasynchronously --help                                Show this message and exit.
+                                        Create a Elasticsearch task to perform the updateasynchronously --help                                Show this message and exit
 ```

 ## Clean Tags by Query